mikaelpatel/Cosa/README.md

 project(s).
 4. Donate hardware; Arduino boards and shields.
-This is especially welcome as with the growning number of device drivers and supported module require hardware setups which takes a lot of time if breadboarded.
+This is especially welcome as with the growning number of device drivers and supported modules that require hardware setups which takes a lot of time if breadboarded.
 5. Or donations through paypal (use email address).